lclaytont/hwp/todo_scaffold/README.md

 ---

 This generator creates a whole bunch of stuff.
 Let’s check the migration.
+In `db/migrate/20171101211821_create_todo_items.rb` you should see:

 ```
-db/migrate/20171101211821_create_todo_items.rb

 class CreateTodoItems < ActiveRecord::Migration[5.1]
   def change
     create_table :todo_items do |t|